Traditional Tuscan Cecina

 traditional Tuscan cecina ready to go into the oven

-• After preheating the oven to 350°F, place the pan in the hot oven.
-Be very careful because the mixture is really liquid and might spill out of the pan.
+• After preheating the oven to 350 degrees Fahrenheit, place the tray in the hot oven.
+Be very careful as the batter is really liquid and may spill out of the tray.
 Bake for 30/35 minutes or until a crust forms on the surface.
-Remove from the oven and let it cool for at least half an hour.
+Take it out of the oven and let it cool for at least half an hour.
 This will allow the cecina to firm up.
 Sprinkle with a little pepper before serving.

 cooked traditional Tuscan cecina